 The cannabis industry in Canada is on the grow.
-If your in the cannabis business and are looking for advisory, you’re in the right place.
+If you are in the cannabis business and are looking for advisory, you’re in the right place.

 Tell us your story.
 We’d love to help.

 A Brief History of Prohibition in Canada

 Canada will soon be the second nation in the world (make way Uruguay!) to fully legalize recreational cannabis after an official prohibition of marijuana since 1923.
 The word ‘prohibition’ evokes images of shady bootleggers running crates of whiskey into old-timey saloons for the townsfolk to swill, while hot jazz floats with the tobacco smoke in the underworld in the early 20th century.

 While the story of cannabis prohibition is not often told, and is much less romanticized than its alcoholic counterpart, it is just as remarkable.
 Dispensaries have become the modern-day speakeasy, and the story of cannabis prohibition is about to get interesting.

 The Cannabis Act recently reached royal assent cementing the legal, recreational use of marijuana by October 17, 2018.
 As advisors in the industry we are experiencing a greenrush –there have been unprecedented mergers and acquisitions, payments in the millions to acquire licensure and ideas –in short, we’ve seen the boom.
 We’re coming out of prohibition and we want to talk about it.